Fotowatikha/sc_FAANG_v1/README.md

 Please make sure that the port `8890` is not already in use locally.
 If it is, change the port number in both the Jupyter command and the SSH command (e.g `--port=8889` and `localhost:8889:localhost:8889`).

 **4.** Keep the Jupyter Notebook running:

-To ensure that your Jupyter Notebook session remains active even if you disconnect from the HPC, you can use `screen` or `nohup`:
+To ensure that your Jupyter Notebook session remains active even if you disconnect from the HPC, you can use `screen` or `nohup`

 **5.** Session duration and port usage:

 Your Jupyter Notebook session will remain active for up to **8 hours**.
 Make sure that the specified port remains reserved for that duration.
 If you need to start a new session, use a different port number (e.g. `--port=8890`).

-**6.** Some tips for troubleshooting
+**6.** Some tips for troubleshooting:

 If you encounter problems connecting or if the port seems blocked, check for active sessions and kill it, or use a different port as mentioned before.

 To kill a session, you need to find the Process ID (PID) on your local machine.